kdbonneville/kdbonneville/README.md

 - 👋 Hi, I’m @kdbonneville
 - 👀 I’m interested in learning how to perform these functions thoughtfully and properly.
-- 🌱 I’m currently learning how to function within these perameters.
+- 🌱 I’m currently learning how to function within these parameters.
 - 💞️ I’m looking to collaborate on all of the things in this class!
-- 📫 How to reach me kbonneville@cnm.edu
+- 📫 How to reach me kelleybonneville@yahoo.com

 <!---
 kdbonneville/kdbonneville is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.